 In fall, we have an abundance of late summer squash, apples, wild mushrooms and root vegetables that are comforting, nourishing and warming.
 Culinary herbs such as sage, rosemary and thyme are used in many autumn dishes, and pair well with these seasonal foods.
 At this time we also harvest the last of our summer crops, cooking them and preserving them, as demonstrated in canning tomato sauce, berry jams, and pickled vegetables.
 Heavier foods such as grains and saturated fats are often reintroduced during fall, as our bodies require more energy to maintain temperature regulation in the cooler weather.
 Broths are great to sip on as a warming drink, or added to soups, stews, sauces, and risottos.

-One of my favourite ways to incorporate warming foods into my fall and winter routine is with elixirs.
+One of my favourite ways to incorporate foods into my fall and winter routine is with elixirs.
 For example, golden milk, a spiced turmeric latte, incorporates warming spices into a nourishing tea.
-Golden milk typically contains turmeric, black pepper, cinnamon, and ginger in a base of milk – dairy, almond or otherwise – and can be blended or whisked with a bit of sweetener.
+Golden milk typically contains turmeric, black pepper, cinnamon, and ginger in a base of (preferably raw, grass fed) milk, and can be blended or whisked with a bit of raw honey or dark maple syrup.
 This is a very well balanced elixir, as it is anti inflammatory, immune supportive, and acts as a digestive tonic.
-You can even add a scoop of collagen and a splash of MCT oil, and treat it as a replacement for your cold morning smoothie!
-Above all, it’s a great way to incorporate warming herbs into your daily autumn routine.
+You can even add some grass fed butter and collagen, and treat it as a replacement for your cooling morning smoothie!
+Above all, it’s a great way to incorporate warming foods into your daily autumn routine to promote deep nourishment and abundant energy.

 Kayla MacDonald, R.H.N.